Covid-19 Update: We have written a separate article on running virtual mentoring programs to support remote workers during these uncertain times.

 Step 4: Matching Mentors & Mentees

 This step also raises a lot of issues for HR and L&D teams.
-You’ve done the hard work of designing the programme and onboarding lots of eager participants – now how to match them?
+You’ve done the hard work of designing the program and onboarding lots of eager participants – now, how to match them?

 The details the participants were required to enter upon sign up – such as skills, experience, interests and so on – can be used to match mentees with mentors who can best help them reach their goals.

 To avoid this, businesses can use mentoring software to match their employees.
-Guider is powered by AI and makes smart and effective matches based on data from existing mentoring relationships.
-This removes bias and democratises mentoring in organisations.
-Get in touch to find out more.
+Guider is powered by AI and makes smart mentor matches based on data from existing mentoring relationships.
+This removes bias and democratises mentoring within organisations.

 Step 5: Maintaining Mentoring Momentum